-This program provides an opportunity for parents (without children) to learn about our inspiration of the Reggio Emilia Approach, An Ethical Start[TM] and to go to their children's classroom and meet with the teachers.
+This program provides an opportunity for parents (without children) to learn about our inspiration of the Reggio Emilia Approach, An Ethical StartTM and to go to their children's classroom and meet with the teachers.
 At this time, each teacher's goals, classroom schedules, policies, and activities will be thoroughly explored with the parents.
-This is a very important meeting for all parents to attend!
+This is a very important meeting for all parents to attend either virtually or in person!

-PRESCHOOL FAMILY FUN DAY- Sunday, September 22
+PRESCHOOL FAMILY FUN DAY-

-The Early Childhood Department sponsors a fun family event in early fall.
+Typically, the Early Childhood Department sponsors a fun family event in early fall.
 Parents can bring a picnic dinner to enjoy on the preschool playgrounds.
 Refreshments and dessert are provided by the EC Department.
 It is a great opportunity to meet other families and children and most of all a whole lot of fun in a casual, comfortable environment.